Economy of Mexico: Currency policy

 Mexico has a floating exchange rate regime.

-The floating exchange originated with reforms initiated after the December 1994 peso crash which had followed an unsustainable adherence to a short band.
-Under the new system, Banco de México now makes no commitment to the level of the peso exchange rate, although it does employ an automatic mechanism to accumulate foreign reserves.
-It also possesses tools aimed at smoothing out volatility.
-The Exchange Rate Commission sets policy; it is made up of six members—three each from the Ministry of Finance and Public Credit (Secretaría de Hacienda y Crédito Publico—SHCP) and the central bank, with the SHCP holding the deciding vote.
+The floating exchange rate originated with reforms initiated after the December 1994 peso crash, which followed unsustainable adherence to a short band.
+Under the new system, Banco de México no longer commits to the level of the peso exchange rate, although it does employ an automatic mechanism to accumulate foreign reserves.
+It also offers tools to smooth volatility.
+The Exchange Rate Commission sets policy; it is composed of six members—three each from the Secretariat of Finance and Public Credit (Secretaría de Hacienda y Crédito Público—SHCP) and the central bank, with the SHCP holding the deciding vote.

-In August 1996, Banco de México initiated a mechanism to acquire foreign reserves when the peso is strong, without giving the market signals about a target range for the exchange rate.
-The resulting high levels of reserves, mostly from petroleum revenues, have helped to improve the terms and conditions on debt Mexico places on foreign markets.
-However, there is concern that the government relies too heavily on oil income in order to build a healthy base of reserves.
+In August 1996, Banco de México initiated a mechanism to acquire foreign reserves when the peso was strong, providing the market with signals about a target range for the exchange rate.
+The resulting high levels of reserves, mostly from petroleum revenues, have helped improve the terms and conditions of Mexico's debt in foreign markets.
+However, there is concern that the government relies too heavily on oil income to build a healthy reserve base.
 According to the central bank, international reserves stood at US$75.8 billion in 2007.
-In May 2003, Banco de México launched a program that sells U.S. dollars via a monthly auction, with the goal of maintaining a stable, but moderate, level of reserves.
+In May 2003, Banco de México launched a program that sells U.S. dollars via a monthly auction, to maintain a stable, but moderate, level of reserves.

-From April 1, 1998, through April 1, 2008, the Peso traded around a range varying from $8.46 MXN per US$1.00 on April 21, 1998, to $11.69 MXN per US$1.00 on May 11, 2004, a 10-year peak depreciation of 38.18% between the two reference date extremes before recovering.
+From April 1, 1998, through April 1, 2008, the Peso traded around a peso varying from $46 MXN per US$1.00 on April 21, 1998, to $11.69 MXN per US$1.00 on May 11, 2004, a 10-year peak depreciation of 38.18% between the two reference date extremes before recovering.

-After the onset of the US credit crisis that accelerated in October 2008, the Peso had an exchange rate during October 1, 2008, through April 1, 2009, fluctuating from lowest to highest between $10.96 MXN per US$1.00 on October 1, 2008, to $15.42 MXN per US$1.00 on March 9, 2009, a peak depreciation ytd of 28.92% during those six months between the two reference date extremes before recovering.
+After the onset of the US credit crisis that accelerated in October 2008, the Peso had an exchangePesoe during October 1, 2008, through April 1, 2009, fluctuating from lowest to highest between $10.96 MXN per US$1.00 on October 1, 2008, to $15.42 MXN per US$1.00 on March 9, 2009, a peak depreciation ytd of 28.92% during those six months between the two reference date extremes before recovering.

-From the $11.69 rate during 2004's low to the $15.42 rate during 2009's low, the peso depreciated 31.91% in that span covering the US recession coinciding Iraq War of 2003 and 2004 to the US & Global Credit Crisis of 2008.
+From the $11.69 rate during 2004's low to the $15.42 rate during 2009's low, the peso depreciated by 1% in that span, coinciding with the Iraq War and the Great Recession.

-Some experts including analysts at Goldman Sachs who coined the term BRIC in reference to the growing economies of Brazil, Russia, India, and China for marketing purposes believe that Mexico is going to be the 5th or 6th biggest economy in the world by the year 2050, behind China, United States, India, Brazil, and possibly Russia.